Are you struggling to make your cause known and garner more support for your nonprofit through social media?

 You can apply this same concept to other social media profiles, too.

 Although platforms like Twitter and Instagram don’t have a specific call-to-action button, there’s no reason why you couldn’t link to the donation page from your bio.

-Did you know that the overall CTR lift after adding a call-to-action on social media is 2.85x?
+Did you know that the overall CTR lift after adding a call-to-action to a Facebook ad is 2.85x?

 Giving your audience a clear, easy and simple way to get involved with your cause (that’s also free to implement!) could be the nudge they need to make a donation—and help you meet the goals you’ve set for your nonprofit’s social media campaign.

-You can also keep an eye on the different features social media networks are developing for nonprofits and charity organizations.
-For example, YouTube recently launched new fundraising tools for nonprofits which allows creators raise brand awareness and directly receive donations with the help of video marketing!
+You can also keep an eye on the different features social media networks are developing for nonprofits and charity organisations.
+For example, in 2018, YouTube launched new fundraising tools for nonprofits which allowed creators raise brand awareness and directly receive donations with the help of video marketing!

 6. Schedule social media content in advance

 Since you’re struggling for time, you could benefit from using a social content scheduling tool to post content automatically, in advance.